 b.
 The department is interested to enroll graduate students with a strong record in academic performance.
 The average combined verbal and quantitative GRE scores of accepted students over the last three years are 310 (old score: 1230), with an average above 156 (old score: 720) in the quantitative portion.
 We succeeded in attracting student with significantly higher scores and strive to continue this trend.
 Taking a subject GRE is strongly encouraged, as it will provide evidence of competitiveness and determination to engage in graduate studies.

-- Students starting in the PhD-program in Chemistry must provide a minimum score for the TOEFL iBT of 80 with a 23 or higher in the speaking section, or if the IELTS is taken instead of the TOEFL iBT, then a required minimum score of 7.0 must be attained.
+c.
+Students starting in the PhD-program in Chemistry must provide a minimum score for the TOEFL iBT of 80 with a 23 or higher in the speaking section, or if the IELTS is taken instead of the TOEFL iBT, then a required minimum score of 7.0 must be attained.
 If you do not meet these criteria but want to be considered seriously for the PhD-Program, you will benefit from retaking the relevant test before (!) you start the program.
 Note that the requirements for PhD-bound students are higher than those of students applying for the MS-program, since we fund PhD-bound students through Teaching Assistantships –– and the University mandates the higher speaking score for those.

-- Students seeking unconditional admission to the PhD program will have a degree in Chemistry, achieved at least a 3.0 GPA on a 4.0 scale.
+d.
+Students seeking unconditional admission to the PhD program will have a degree in Chemistry, achieved at least a 3.0 GPA on a 4.0 scale.
 If your GPA is given as a percentage, the Office of Graduate Studies is be able to calculate what percentages are comparatively acceptable when transcripts or mark sheets are submitted.
 Again, we prefer to use as many variables as possible in evaluating your compatibility as we consider you as a candidate for our Graduate Program.
 The GPA is an measure for comparison, and an official transcript will be required from your current and past educational institutions.